sewunet/drive/README.md

 - Add files or folders to _favourites_ to make them easily accessible.
 - Use the Search Bar to search for any file or folder in your Drive.
 - Supports sharing files and folders with individual users and user groups.
-- Ships with a robust document editor that seamlessly integrates with Frappe Drive and supports real time collaborative editing.
+- Ships with a robust document editor that seamlessly integrates with tele ERP Drive and supports real time collaborative editing.

 ### Installation